gatsby2016/Fast-WSI-Prediction/README.md

 ## Method
-1. Replace the original `VGG` with `VGG_fullyConv` for Fast WSI prediction
+1. Replace the original `VGG` with `VGG_fullyConv` for training
-2. Train the `VGG_fullyConv` model for classification, the same as original training process
+2. Train the `VGG_fullyConv` model for classification, same as original training process
-3. Check the performance on `Validation` dataset and select the best in terms of F1 score
+3. Check the performance on `Validation` dataset and select the best model in terms of F1 score
-4. Test and evaluate your trained `VGG_fullyConv` model on `Testing` dataset in patch-level
+4. Test and evaluate your trained `VGG_fullyConv` model on `Testing` dataset in *patch-level*
 5. Infer and predict the probability map for one WSI and show it!

 ### HotSpot
-> We significantly improve the inferring time by this [ScanNet](https://ieeexplore.ieee.org/abstract/document/8354169) scheme.
+> We significantly improve the inferring time by the [ScanNet](https://ieeexplore.ieee.org/abstract/document/8354169) scheme.

 ### Implementation
 Replaced **the last GAP and fc.** in `VGG` with **AvgPooling with 2x2 kernel size followed by 2 convs  with 1x1 kernel**, [s6_predWSI.py](https://github.com/gatsby2016/Fast-WSI-Prediction/blob/master/codes/s6_predWSI.py)